How to Use the Command 'age' (with Examples)

 Explanation:

-• --output specifies the path where the encrypted file will be saved.
+• --output path/to/encrypted_file: Indicates where the encrypted file should be saved.

 Code: